Evanna Lynch: 2006–2011: Beginnings and Harry Potter series

-2012–present: Further films and stage performances
+2012–2021: Further films and stage performances

 Lynch went on to guest star as Princess Alehna in the first season finale of the Sky1 television series Sinbad.
 She was cast in the 2013 indie crime drama film Monster Butler, based on the life of British serial killer and thief Archibald Hall.
 The film was cancelled due to funding issues.
 Lynch starred in indie teen comedy G.B.F., which screened at the Tribeca Film Festival in New York City in April 2013 and at the Frameline Film Festival in San Francisco on 30 June 2013.
-The film received positive reviews.
+It received positive reviews.

 In May 2013, it was announced that Lynch was to star in the British stage production of Houdini, which toured the U.K from September to October 2013; Lynch portrayed Bess Houdini, the wife and assistant of magician Harry Houdini.
 Lynch appeared alongside Harry Potter co-stars James and Oliver Phelps in Danny and the Human Zoo, released on BBC One in August 2015.
 Lynch starred as the titular character in the Irish independent drama My Name Is Emily, written and directed Simon Fitzmaurice.
-The film premiered at the 2015 Galway Film Fleadh and garnered favorable reviews; the Galway Advertiser referred to Lynch's attributed her performance to "a lightness and ethereal quality" while remaining a "commanding lead, showing ... pain with a subtlety beyond her years."
+The film premiered at the 2015 Galway Film Fleadh and garnered favourable reviews; the Galway Advertiser referred to Lynch's attributed her performance to "a lightness and ethereal quality" while remaining a "commanding lead, showing ... pain with a subtlety beyond her years."
 Lynch was nominated for Best Actress at the Irish Film and Drama Awards for her performance.

 From July to August 2017, Lynch starred in a revival of Enda Walsh's Disco Pigs at Trafalgar Theatre.
 It was later transferred to off-Broadway at the Irish Repertory Theatre and played from January to March 2018.
 In November 2017, it was reported that she would star in the independent drama Indigo Valley, directed by Jaclyn Bethany, but was forced to drop out of the project due to scheduling conflicts and was replaced with Rosie Day.
 Lynch appeared in a cameo role in Jason Mewes' directorial debut Madness in the Method (2019).
 On 12 September 2018, Lynch was announced as one of the celebrities to compete on season 27 of ABC's Dancing with the Stars.
 Her professional partner was Keo Motsepe.
 Motsepe and Lynch made it to the show's finale, finishing in third place.